HASINI6124/statistical-tests-python/README.md

 These programs are useful for students, researchers, and data analysts who want to quickly perform statistical tests on CSV or Excel datasets using Python.

+📊 **Project Flow **
+Step No.	Process	Description
+1	Load Dataset	Reads CSV or Excel files using file paths defined inside tests.py.
+2	Data Preprocessing	Extracts required columns, handles missing values, and prepares arrays for statistical testing.
+3	Perform F-Test	Compares variances of two datasets and determines if population variances are equal.
+4	Perform T-Test	Compares means of two independent samples when population variance is unknown.
+5	Perform Z-Test	Compares means when population variance is known or sample size is large.

 🧪 **Features of This Project**

 ✔ **Performs three major hypothesis tests:**